-Choosing the right fabricator involves doing some research.
+Selecting the right stone fabricator involves doing some research.
 An inexperienced fabricator can ruin even the most expensive slabs.

 You want to select a fabricator that uses high quality standards.
 You will only discover this after visiting your fabricator’s showroom and asking them to walk you through their process, from material selection to fabrication to installation.